Preparation tips for a safe and enriching experience abroad.

-The Study Abroad Office at Lesley helps students to thoroughly prepare for their time abroad.
-At the same time, we encourage them to build on the predeparture information we provide with independent research.
-A good place to start is with A Student Guide to Study Abroad.
+Our office helps students to thoroughly prepare for their time abroad.
+At the same time, we encourage them to build on the pre-departure information we provide with independent research.
+A Student Guide to Study Abroad is a helpful resource as is this step-by-step guide from the Center for Online Education.
 Individual study abroad programs and providers often maintain active presences on Facebook and other social media sites.
 Some helpful, student-oriented sites include:

 Course Selection & Approval

 Holistic Psychology & Applied Therapies

 Lesley's Global Education Center

 Professor Weiss greets international students